Life in Cribb House

 - Years 5 to 10: in the Peter Phillips Senior School Complex

 - Years 11 to 12: in Cribb HouseMonday to Thursday – Compulsory for all Year levels, 6.30pm – 8.00pm

 Prep is designed to encourage the development of lifelong, healthy study habits and maximise uninterrupted study time.
 During allocated Prep times, girls will be supervised by Boarding Supervisors, along with the Head and Assistant Head of Boarding.
 Years 11 to 12 girls will be expected to keep their doors open and phones out of reach on their pillow during this time, to allow supervisors to move freely between the rooms and provide academic support.
 Girls who do not wish to continue to study after 8.30pm must remain quiet so that the girls choosing to study are not disturbed.

-Girls who return to Cribb House after 6.30pm in the evenings from sporting commitments are able to eat their dinner in the ground floor Common Room.
+Girls who return to Cribb House after 6.30pm from sporting commitments are able to eat their dinner in the ground floor Common Room.
 They are then to make their way to the allocated study area to start their Prep.